Anthony Elanga: Youth

 After playing for IF Elfsborg and Malmö FF in Sweden, Elanga's family moved to England and settled in Manchester.
 Elanga briefly played for local club Hattersley, and was scouted by both Manchester City and Manchester United before joining United at the age of 12.

-Elanga made his debut for the Manchester United under-18s at the age of 15 in a 2–1 away defeat to Liverpool in April 2018.
-He signed as an academy scholar at Manchester United in July 2018, and scored four goals in 22 appearances in his first full season playing for the Under-18s.
+Elanga debuted for the United under-18s at the age of 15 in a 2–1 away defeat to Liverpool in April 2018.
+He signed as an academy scholar at United in July 2018, and scored four goals in 22 appearances in his first full season playing for the Under-18s.

 The following season, Elanga played twice for the Under-21s in the EFL Trophy, both as a substitute.
-He finished the COVID-shortened season as the Under-18s' top scorer in the league with 7 goals in 9 appearances, and won the Jimmy Murphy Young Player of the Year award.
+He finished the COVID-shortened season as the Under-18s' top scorer in the league with seven goals in nine appearances, and won the Jimmy Murphy Young Player of the Year award.
 He played four times for the club's under-21 side in the 2020–21 EFL Trophy, scoring twice.

-2020–21 season
+2020–2022: Debut and breakthrough

 Elanga made his first-team debut for United in a pre-season friendly against Aston Villa ahead of the 2020–21 Premier League season; he came on as a substitute for Marcus Rashford in the 75th minute of a 1–0 defeat.
-After signing a new long-term contract with the club in March 2021, Elanga was called up to the first team for the 2020–21 UEFA Europa League quarter-final matches against Granada in April 2021, but was an unused substitute in both legs, as well as in the second leg of the semi-final against Roma on 6 May.
-He made his competitive debut for the club on 11 May in a Premier League match against Leicester City.
-Elanga was replaced by Marcus Rashford in the 66th minute as United lost 2–1.
+After signing a new long-term contract with the club in March 2021, he was called up to the first team for the 2020–21 UEFA Europa League quarter-final matches against Granada in April, but was an unused substitute in both legs, as well as in the second leg of the semi-final against Roma on 6 May.

-Elanga started once again, away to Wolverhampton Wanderers on the final day of the league season and scored his first senior Manchester United goal after just 13 minutes.

-2021–22 season

-Elanga scored his second league goal for Manchester United on 19 January 2022 in a 3–1 away win against Brentford, his first of the season.
-On 4 February that year, Elanga missed his team's last penalty in a 8–7 shootout against Middlesbrough during their FA Cup tie, knocking Manchester United out of the Cup for the season.
-In the aftermath of the game, Elanga was subjected to racially abusive messages on social media.
-On 20 February, in a game against Leeds United, Elanga was hit on the head by an object thrown at him by a spectator.
-Minutes before the end of the game Elanga scored his second league goal of the season.
+Elanga made his competitive debut for the club on 11 May in a league fixture against Leicester City.
+He was replaced by Marcus Rashford in the 66th minute as United lost 2–1.
+He started again away to Wolverhampton Wanderers on the final day of the league season, and scored his first United goal after 13 minutes.
+Elanga scored his second league goal for United on 19 January 2022 in a 3–1 away win against Brentford, his first of the season.
+On 4 February that year, Elanga missed his team's last penalty in a 8–7 shootout against Middlesbrough during their FA Cup tie, knocking United out of the Cup for the season.
 On 23 February, Elanga scored his first UEFA Champions League goal against Atlético Madrid in the Round of 16 first leg, the final score was 1–1.